Special Weather Statement issued for Wayne by NWS - NewsBreak

 Special Weather Statement issued for Wayne by NWS

-Effective: 2021-08-15 20:00:00 EDT Expires: 2021-08-15 16:15:00 EDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Effective: 2021-08-18 14:33:00 CDT Expires: 2021-08-18 16:30:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with these storms and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Target Area: Wayne A strong thunderstorm will impact portions of western Wayne County through 415 PM EDT At 345 PM EDT, Doppler radar was tracking a strong thunderstorm over Screven, or 8 miles southwest of Jesup, moving northwest at 15 mph.
-HAZARD...Winds in excess of 40 mph and minor flooding due to heavy rainfall.
+Frequent cloud to ground lightning is occurring with these storms.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Wayne Strong thunderstorms will impact portions of Lewis, northeastern Wayne, northwestern Lawrence and south central Hickman Counties through 430 PM CDT At 338 PM CDT, Doppler radar was tracking strong thunderstorms along a line extending from near Hohenwald to near Waynesboro.
+Movement was east at 15 mph.
+HAZARD...Winds in excess of 40 mph.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
-Minor flooding due to heavy rainfall is possible.
-Locations impacted include Screven, Odum and Broadhurst.
+Locations impacted include Hohenwald, Waynesboro, Collinwood, Gordonsburg and Kimmins.
 MAX HAIL SIZE...0.00 IN MAX WIND GUST...40 MPHalerts.weather.gov

 Comments / 0